-Elements of a Real-Time Customer Profile
+Elements of Real Time Customer Segmentation

 Real-time customer profiles comprise disparate customer data linked from many sources and included in a single location that users can easily access.
 Building comprehensive real-time customer profiles starts with bridging internal data silos and creating pathways to ingest external data.

 Ideally, a real-time customer profile is continually pulling data from relevant internal and external sources.
 These could include first-party, second-party and third-party sources of behavioral, demographic, financial, geographic, operational, psychographic, and transactional data.
 The sources could be as varied as contact center and marketing interaction data or device and IoT data.
 What is specifically included in a customer profile will vary depending on a company’s industry, the types of customer data important to their strategy and goals, and their business objectives.

 In a retail environment, an example of a customer profile might include lifetime value, website behavior, mobile and email interaction history, preferences, and intent, as well as purchase history.
 An example of a customer profile that a financial services company builds might include data such as products owned, life stage, balance history, and third-party intent data (e.g., is a customer looking at houses or new cars).
 In both situations, companies focus on gathering and using customer data specifically meant for taking action—whether making strategic decisions, determining next-best actions, guiding a customer along an optimal journey, or delivering the ideal marketing communications, offers, or promotions.